-So, without further ado, let’s strip the Ranger down, slap on some grub and see how it rolls.
+Let’s strip the Ranger down, slap on some grub and find out.

 Traeger Ranger review: design & function